TALK ON PSALM 21

 There is no doubt that the reigns of David and his son Solomon are the high point in the nation of Israel’s history.
 They had won victories over so much of the Promised Land that after their time the vastness and riches of their kingdoms could never have been matched.
-David is crowned with a crown of pure gold in 2 Samuel 12 : 30.
+David is crowned with a crown of pure gold in 2 Samuel 12: 30 which David speaks of in Psalm 21 verse 3.
 This was after he defeated the king of a place called Rabbah, which is part of the Ammonite territory of ancient Israel.

 The answer to this conundrum is found in understanding the words in verses 5 and 6,

 This is an eternal blessing, splendor and majesty that David is referring to in this first section of his model of prayerful praise for his people.
-Of course this promise can only be found for filled in the work and person of the Messiah.
-David and Solomon’s line of reign did seem to come to an end when the Babylonians destroyed the Kingdom of Judah in 587BC but as we saw in Luke’s gospel a greater descendant of David, namely Jesus, “will reign over Jacob’s descendants forever; his kingdom will never end.”
-(Luke 1 : 33).
+Of course, this promise can only be found for filled in the work and person of the Messiah – The Lord Jesus Christ.

 “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die”.